ericDeCourcy/Fuse-StableSwap-Frontend/README.md

 This is the frontend code for the Fuse Stable Swap MVP.
-Currently the only pool is for DAI <> USDC <> USDT on fuse network.
+Currently we're doing a "fake" token pool, which is what this frontend hooks up to.

 The frontend is hosted at https://ericdecourcy.github.io/